Euro zone no longer obliged to rescue Greece, Merkel ally says

 "The times where we had to rescue Greece are over.
 There is no potential for political blackmail anymore.
 Greece is no longer of systemic importance for the euro."

-The remarks are the clearest warning yet to Greek voters from a senior German politician that Athens might lose support if it flouts the terms of its 240 billion euro (187 billion pounds) EU/IMF bailout after early elections next year.
+The remarks are the clearest warning yet to Greek voters from a senior German politician that Athens might lose support if it flouts the terms of its 240 billion euro EU/IMF bailout after early elections next year.

 Fuchs, deputy parliamentary floor leader of Merkel's Christian Democrats, has frequently expressed frustrations felt by many politicians and the German public about the pace of reform and political hold ups in twice-rescued Greece.